 location_around.*.
 Instead we're going to directly change how the

-relevance property is calculated by using the
+relevance field is calculated by using the

 relevance parameter controls which relevance components are multiplied together to produce the final